paganino/alexahub_mqtt/README.md

 # alexahub_mqtt

-Easy Alexa is an Arduino Sketch created using on the ESPalexa Library by @Aircoookie with which ESP8266 modules can be recognised as Amazon's Alexa compatible devices.
+alexahub:mqtt is an very basic Arduino Sketch created using on the https://github.com/Aircoookie/Espalexa Library by @Aircoookie